musondaAlexander/patienttracking/README.md

-Welcome to patient to Patient tracking app
+Welcome to Patient tracking Application.